On the Coupling of Depth and Egomotion Networks for Self-Supervised Structure from Motion: Approach

 \section{Approach}

 We detail our tightly-coupled approach in three parts.
-First, we introduce the baseline (decoupled) depth and egomotion networks, and the self-supervised loss formulation used to train them.
-Second, we introduce feedback coupling based on iterative view synthesis.
-Finally, we present our inference-time depth optimization framework that forms the final component of our tightly-coupled framework for estimating depth and egomotion.
+First, we introduce our baseline (decoupled) depth and egomotion networks and the self-supervised loss formulation used for training.
+Second, we describe feedback coupling based on iterative view synthesis.
+Finally, we present our inference-time depth optimization technique that forms the final component of our framework for estimating depth and egomotion.
 See \Cref{fig:system-diagram} for an illustration of our system.

-\subsection{Baseline depth and egomotion framework}
+\subsection{Baseline Depth and Egomotion Framework}